Governor of the Special Region of Yogyakarta: History

-Based on Act No.13 (2012) on Specialty of the Special Region of Yogyakarta, since 2012 the government of Indonesia formally recognized the reigning Sultan of Yogyakarta as the hereditary Governor of Yogyakarta Special Region and the reigning Prince of Paku Alam as the hereditary Vice Governor of Yogyakarta Special Region (Article 18 Paragraph 1c).
-The terms for both offices are limited to 5 years per period (Article 25 Paragraph 1), but not bounded by term limits that is normally applied to such public office (Article 25 Paragraph 2), effectively allowing the reigning monarch of each royal house to hold their position for life and pass it to their successor.
+Based on Law No. 13 of 2012 on the Special Status of the Special Region of Yogyakarta, the Indonesian government formally recognized the reigning Sultan of Yogyakarta as the hereditary Governor and the reigning Paku Alam as the hereditary Vice Governor (Article 18 paragraph 1c).
+The term of office for both positions is five years per period (Article 25 paragraph 1), but without term limits (Article 25 paragraph 2), allowing the reigning monarch of each royal house to remain in office for life and be succeeded by the next ruler.